 In 2004, a second production facility came on stream at an investment of €225m.
 In November 2007, an expansion and modernisation programme of the biotech drug production was initiated.
 The project that began in 2005 required an investment of €80m.

-A new laboratory building for new drug manufacturing was inaugurated in December 2009 at Biberach Riss.
-Constructed at a cost of €60m, the seven-level laboratory is a compact 87m long and 32m wide.
+A new laboratory building for drug manufacturing was inaugurated in December 2009 at Biberach Riss.
+Constructed at a cost of €60m, the seven-level laboratory is 87m long and 32m wide.

 The lab can accommodate all departments of the non-clinical development that were previously spread across the factory area in different buildings.